-Professor Beatrice Jauregui’s new book Provisional Authority: Police, Order, and Security in India (2016) has been released by University of Chicago Press.
+Dr. Beatrice Jauregui’s Provisional Authority: Police, Order, and Security in India (2017):

-Professor Honor Brabazon‘s edited volume Neoliberal Legality: Understanding the Role of Law in the Neoliberal Project (2016) has been released by Routledge.
+Dr. Honor Brabazon has published an edited collection titled Understanding the Role of Law in the Neoliberal Project (2017):

 Centre PhD alumnus Sarah Turnbull, now teaching at the School of Law at Birkbeck, as released a book on UBC Press titled Parole in Canada: Gender and Diversity in the Federal System (2016).